The next loop we will explore is the while loop. This type of

 # run code

-# close indent to finish while loop
+# close indent to finish while loop Similar to the for loop, the while loop

-commences with the reserved keyword while
+commences with the reserved keyword while.
+However, instead

 of iterating over a defined range of values, it operates based on a